jhollinger/huebot/README.md

 **dimmer.yml**

-This (very simple) program starts with the light(s) on at full brightness, then enters an hour long loop of slowly dimming and raising the light(s).
+This (very simple) program starts with the light(s) on at full brightness, then enters an hour and a half long loop of slowly dimming and raising the light(s).
 It finishes by turning them off again.
 Since no color is specified, the light(s) will retain whatever color they last had.

 ```yaml
 serial: